extensive programs and services for children with developmental disabilities

 - Comprehensive evaluations and follow up for children who are prescribed medication for complex attention deficit/hyperactivity disorder (through age 16).
 In many cases, community pediatricians are able to help children with ADHD.
 We offer a limited number of appointments for children with more complex ADHD symptoms.

 - Children ages 18 months through three years old who may have autism

 what services don’t we offer?

 Our team does not provide the following services, but we are happy to recommend other providers/services who may be able to help:

 - Comprehensive evaluations for children age five and older who have not been diagnosed with a developmental delay

 - Second opinions for children who have already undergone full evaluations at other institutions

 Children with medical handicaps program

-Many of our families receive benefits from the Children with Medical Handicaps Program (BCMH), a health care program sponsored by the Ohio Department of Health.
-BCMH links families of children with special health care needs to a network of quality providers, and provides financial assistance for qualified families.
-Learn more
+Many of our families receive benefits from the Children with Medical Handicaps Program (CMH), a health care program sponsored by the Ohio Department of Health.
+CMH links families of children with special health care needs to a network of quality providers, and provides financial assistance for qualified families.

 Guardianship is an important consideration for parents of children who have special needs.
 Guardianship allows you to make decisions on your child’s behalf once they turn 18.
 To learn more, visit the publications page of the Ohio Attorney General’s website.
 Click on “Guardianship Guide” for a free download.